Influence in product spaces: Discussion

-\item \emph{General probability spaces.} The probability space of greatest practical value is the Lebesgue space $\sL$, since this provides a coupling of many spaces of importance including the product spaces for Bernoulli variables.
-It was implied in \cite{bkkkl} that the Lebesgue case implies the corresponding inequality for an arbitrary product space, and this is proved in the current note.
-The weaker assertion for \emph{separable} spaces was discussed in \cite[Sect.\ 4.5]{G-pgs}.
+The probability space of possibly greatest practical value for applications is the Lebesgue space $\sL^E$, since many spaces of importance, including the Bernoulli product spaces, may be derived via mappings on $\sL^E$.
+It was implied by Bourgain et al.\ \cite{bkkkl} that influence inequalities for an \emph{arbitrary} product space may be derived from those for $\sL^E$.
+A natural route to a proof of such a statement would be to use the measure-space isomorphism theorem (see, for example, \cite[{\S}40]{Hal}, \cite[App.\ A]{jan10}, or \cite[Thm 4.7]{Pet}).
+In its usual form, the last theorem places a restriction of separability on the probability space after removal of atoms, and this limits its naive application in the current situation.
+The \emph{separable} case is discussed in \cite[Sect.\ 4.5]{G-pgs}.

-\item \emph{Separable versus non-separable.} Many probabilists consider non-separable spaces of limited interest.
-The current note was inspired by a desire to understand the assertion of \cite{bkkkl}, to tidy up a slightly dark corner of probability theory, and to give a correct proof for the separable case (cf.\ \cite[Sect.\ 4.6]{G-pgs}).
+Some probabilists tend to consider non-separable probability spaces with only limited enthusiasm.
+The current note was inspired by a desire to understand the assertion of \cite{bkkkl}, and to resolve a slightly obscure corner of probability theory.